lanl/trinidi/docs/source/index.rst

 TRINIDI Documentation
 =====================

-`Time-of-Flight Resonance Imaging with Neutrons for Isotopic Density Inference (TRINIDI) <https://github.com/lanl/trinidi/tree/develop>`__ is a Python package estimating isotopic densities using neutron transmission resonance images.
+`Time-of-Flight Resonance Imaging with Neutrons for Isotopic Density Inference (TRINIDI) <https://github.com/lanl/trinidi/tree/develop>`__ is a Python package for estimating isotopic densities using neutron transmission resonance images.

 TRINIDI is based on the work in `this manuscript <https://arxiv.org/abs/2302.12577>`__.